Auditing Course Work

 (No credit awarded)

 An audit is at the discretion of the course instructor.
 In order to audit, the student must obtain instructor’s permission and instructor’s signature on an audit card.
-This card is available from Admissions and Records (McMullen 107).
-When the student has completed the audit card with the faculty signature and cashier payment, the card is returned to Admissions and Records.
+This card is available from Registrar and Records (McMullen 107).
+When the student has completed the audit card with the faculty signature and cashier payment, the card is returned to Registrar and Records.

 A student may not later establish credit in a course that was taken under the audit option by taking a special examination.
 In all cases, students who register for regular credit and pay regular fees will have priority for enrollment in a class over those students who audit the class.